single-spa/single-spa/docs/single-spa-api.md

 ```

 ## registerApplication
-`registerApplication(name, activeWhen)` is the most important api your root application will use.
+`registerApplication(name, activeWhen)` is the most important api your single spa config will use.
 It is described in detail inside of the [single-spa-config.md docs](/docs/single-spa-config.md#registering-applications)

 ## start
-`start()` is a function that must be called by your root application.
+`start()` is a function that must be called by your single spa config.
 Before `start` is called,
 applications will be loaded, but will never be bootstrapped, mounted or unmounted.
 The reason for `start`
 is to give you control over the performance of your single page application.
 For example, you may want to declare registered applications
 immediately (to start downloading the code for the active ones), but not actually mount the registered applications